— Free UK Property Tool —

 Will HMRC tax my flip as Income Tax or Capital Gains Tax?

 HMRC determines this based on activity, not your preference.
 If you flip property regularly (more than once or twice), use bridging finance designed for short-term holds, or buy with clear intent to sell quickly, HMRC will treat you as trading — taxed at full Income Tax rates (up to 45% plus National Insurance).
 Genuine long-term investments held 12 months+ with rental income may qualify for CGT (18% basic / 24% higher rate from April 2024) with a £3,000 annual exemption.
 The tax difference can exceed £20,000 on a single deal.
+Unlike BTL landlords who face Section 24 on mortgage interest, flippers classified as traders pay tax on the full profit — no interest restriction credit.
 Always consult an accountant before your first flip.
+Section 24 explained · HMO vs BTL

 How much SDLT do I pay on a flip purchase?